 Job Function of a Law Enforcement Technology Officer

-The entire historical timeline of criminal justice and criminology is full of technological and other advancements by enterprising officer and scientists who found ways to make the job easier, more effective and more efficient.
+The entire historical timeline of criminal justice and criminology is full of technological and other advancements by an enterprising officer and scientists who found ways to make the job easier, more effective and more efficient.
 But whereas changes were once gradual and incremental, the so-called technology curve has made tracking and implementing technologies for industries like law enforcement a full-time job.

 Technology officers oversee the maintenance of current systems and the purchasing of new systems and equipment.
 They also identify technologies that may affect the law enforcement community in the ever-changing social and technological landscape.
 In short, the job of the law enforcement technology officer is to prepare police departments for the future, wherever that may lead.